 Dani Alves looks set to return to the starting line-up while Cesc Fabregas is expected to continue his role upfront alongside Lionel Messi and Alexis Sanchez.
 Jose Pinto will start the game in goal, with the experienced goalkeeper continuing his run in the domestic cup.

 ||DID YOU KNOW?|

-Real Madrid has won only one of its previous 12 meetings with its Catalan rivals (losing eight and drawing the other three).
+Real Madrid have won only one of their previous 12 meetings with their Catalan rivals (losing eight and drawing the other three).

 - In last month's defeat to Pep Guardiola's men, Karim Benzema scored the quickest goal in Clasico history, finding the back of the net after only 23 seconds.

-- Madrid is the reigning Copa del Rey champions after beating Barcelona 1-0 at Mestalla in last season's final courtesy of Cristiano Ronaldo's extra time winner.
+- Madrid are the reigning Copa del Rey champions after beating Barcelona 1-0 at Mestalla in last season's final courtesy of Cristiano Ronaldo's extra-time winner.

 - Barcelona came from a goal down to defeat Madrid 3-1 in La Liga last month with Alexis Sanchez, Xavi and Cesc Fabregas on the scoresheet.

 - The victory was the first time in six games where Lionel Messi had not netted at the Santiago Bernabeu.

 - The game between the two great rivals will represent the ninth Clasico in just over a year.

 How do you stay up to date with football when on the move?
 With http://m.goal.com – your best source for mobile coverage of the beautiful game.